41 Airspeed Definitions & Measurement

 Airspeed Measurement at Higher Mach Numbers

-The issue of airspeed measurement in higher-speed flight where compressibility issues manifest must also be addressed.
-In this case, using the Bernoulli equation would not be appropriate.
-In practice, compressibility effects on airspeed measurement are negligible below about 10,000 feet and 200 knots; at higher altitudes, the lower air temperatures decrease the speed of sound, thereby increasing Mach numbers so that compressibility thresholds are met at lower airspeeds.
+The issue of airspeed measurement at higher speeds, where compressibility effects become significant, must also be addressed.
+In this case, the Bernoulli equation is not applicable.
+In practice, compressibility effects on airspeed measurement are negligible below approximately 10,000 feet and 200 knots.
+At higher altitudes, the lower air temperatures decrease the speed of sound, thereby increasing Mach numbers, so that compressibility thresholds are met at lower airspeeds.

-Remember that airspeed values on the ASI are referenced to MSL density conditions by calibrating the speed scale based on the assumption that , then the corresponding equivalent airspeed or EAS is then
+Remember that airspeed values on the ASI are referenced to MSL density conditions by calibrating the speed scale based on the assumption that , so the corresponding equivalent airspeed or EAS is then

-The ASI still responds as a dynamic pressure measuring instrument.
-Still, the compressibility of the air affects the reading of total pressure from the Pitot tube, which must be considered.
+The ASI continues to function as a dynamic pressure-measuring instrument.
+However, the compressibility of air affects the measurement of total pressure using a Pitot tube, so this must be accounted for.

 Subsonic Flight Speeds